 Supervision of the application of the general policy on communication of the economic & financial, non-financial and corporate information and communication with shareholders, investors, proxy advisors and other stakeholders.
-Oversight a)

-ensure that it fulfile stakeholders, when , , corporate nterests and takes account of the legitimate inter ests of the other d) Supervision that the company's environmental and social practices are aligned with the relevant strategy and policy. e) Supervision and as sessment of the processes of relation s with different stakeholders.
+Oversight ensure that it fulfile stakeholders, when corporate nterests and takes account of the legitimate inter ests of the other d) Supervision that th e company's environmen tal and soci Il practices are aligned with the relevant strategy and policy. e) Supervision and as sessment of the processes of relation s with different stakeholders.
 Complies [ X ] Partial compliance e[] Explanation [ ] 55.
-The su ustainability policies o on environmental and soc ial issues sh ould identify and define at least the following: a) garding shareholders, employees, clients, supplie an rights and prevention of corruption and other b) The methods or sy stems for monitoring com pliance wit the policies, the associated risks and manageme nt thereof. c) The mechanisms fo or supervising non-financia al risks, incl ding those related with ethics and business cond uct. d) The channels for co ommunication, participation on and dial gue with stakeholders. e) Responsible comm unication practices to avo id manipula tion of information and protect integrity and hon our.
-Complies [ X ] Partial compliance e[ ] Explanation [ ] 56. dedica t and retain directors with the desired profiles an ffice, but not so high as to jeopardise the inde Complies [ X ] Explanation [ ] 57. optio riable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock tions, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension ns, retirement schemes or other welfare systems, should be limited to executive directors. holdir The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon nolding those shares until they retire from the board.
+The su ustainability policies o on environmental and soc ial issues sh ould identify and define at least the following: a) garding shareholders, employees, clients, supplie an rights and prevention of corruption and other b) The methods or sy stems for monitoring com pliance wit the policies, the associated risks and manageme ent thereof. c) The mechanisms fo or supervising non-financia al risks, incl ding those related with ethics and business conc luct. d) The channels for co ommunication, participati on and dial gue with stakeholders. e) Responsible comm unication practices to avo id manipula tion of information and protect integrity and hor our.
+Complies [ X ] Partial compliance e[ ] Explanation [ ] 56. dedica t and retain directors with the desired profiles a ffice, but not so high as to jeopardise the inde Complies [ X ] Explanation [ ] 57. optio ns, rights over shares or instruments indexed to the value nal performance and the remuneration paid in short of the share, and long-term savings systems such imited to executive directors. holdir The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon solding those shares until they retire from the board.
 This will not be applicable to any shares that the director may need to ell to pay the costs incurred in their acquisition.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 58. those remunerations are li nked to the professional p erformanc tablish the limits and technical precautions requi of their beneficiaries and do not merely derive f other similar circumstances.
-In par n particular, the variable components of the remuneration should:
+Complies [ X ] Partial compliance [ ] Explanation [ ] 58. those remunerations are li nked to the professional p erformanc tablish the limits and technical precautions requions their beneficiaries and do not merely derive for their similar circumstances.
+In par In particular, the variable components of the remuneration should: